Pattan Kalan

-Pattan Kalan is one of twenty-nine union councils of the Abbottabad District, in the Khyber-Pakhtunkhwa province of Pakistan.
+Pattan Kalan is a residential town and one of the 51 union councils of the Abbottabad District, in the Khyber-Pakhtunkhwa province of Pakistan.
 It lies within an area that was affected by the 2005 earthquake, after which a total of 27 small camps were set up in the area.

 Location

-Patan Kalan is located on the eastern side of the Abbottabad District, where it forms part of the Khyber-Pakhtunkhwa's border with the Muzaffarabad District of Kashmir.
+Patan Kalan is located at 34°15'11N 73°26'28E on the eastern side of the Abbottabad District, where it forms part of the Khyber-Pakhtunkhwa's border with the Muzaffarabad District of Kashmir.
 It also borders the following union councils within the Abbottabad District: